GamebreakingStudios/java-card-game/README.md

 The developer has opened a pull request with their implementation of the card game.
 Your task is to review their pull request.

+## Java Version

+This project expects Java version `11`.

+### IDE

+This project was setup with the IntelliJ IDEA IDE in mind.
+However, you should be able to run Maven commands without IntelliJ IDEA if you have Maven installed on your machine.

 ## Branches

 - The `main` branch has the skeleton implementation of the card game.